v6cord/VVVVVV/FEATURES.md

 - Selecting level music from the editor is no longer limited

-- `ifvar(var,operator[,value],script)` - run a script if a variable equals/isn't equal to/is greater than/is lesser than/is greater or equal to/is lesser or equal to *value* - if the *value* argument isn't given, it reads the text from the next line
+- `ifvar(var,operator[,value],script)` - go to *script* if a variable equals/isn't equal to/is greater than/is lesser than/is greater or equal to/is lesser or equal to *value* - if *value* not given, uses the next line

 - Flip tokens are now placeable in the editor using the ^1 tool (press Shift+1)